- Department of Public Health

-All Health Science majors are required to complete a core curriculum.
+All majors in the Department of Public Health are required to complete a core curriculum.
 The chart below outlines these courses and their prerequisites.
-While the chart is designed for incoming freshmen, transfer students may be able to take many of the core courses (Year 1, Year 2, and Year 3) in the first two semesters of their Health Sciences major at Cal State East Bay.
+While the chart is designed for incoming freshmen, transfer students may be able to take many of the core courses in the first two semesters of their major within the Department of Public Health at Cal State East Bay.
 This chart does not include GE prerequisites if any and may not include non-HSC prerequisites.
 Check the catalog for the exact prerequisites for each course.

 The core courses HSC315, HSC400, and HSC499 are problem-based learning (PBL) courses.
 PBL is a teaching method in which complex real-world problems are used as the vehicle to promote student learning of concepts and principles as opposed to direct presentation of facts and concepts.

 The Department of Public Health built its curriculum on a PBL model and we are committed to ensuring our students are prepared to grapple with and to solve complex real-world problems that they will encounter in the public health and health policy field.